Fleli/PMax/Sources/PMaxCompiler/Structure.md

 #  Structure

+## TODO

+Consider moving function calls to the `Expression` root instead of in `Reference`: Nested calls are not supported by this language since functions cannot return functions.

+Assignments must have a reference as their `lhs` (not a `String`).
+This is because we need to access struct members to assign their properties.

 ## Syntactic Frontend

 The _syntactic frontend_ of the compiler takes a `String`, lexes into `[Token]`, parses into `SLRNode` and converts to `TopLevelStatements`.